 Andy Levy is widely regarded as one of Maryland’s premiere trial and appellate lawyers, equally comfortable in civil and criminal courtrooms, before jury, judge, or arbitrator.
-As one of a distinguished group of attorneys who have been listed in Best Lawyers in America for over 15 years, Andy has been selected by his peers for inclusion in seven categories: Appellate Practice, Bet-the-Company Litigation, Labor & Employment Litigation, White-Collar Criminal Defense, Commercial Litigation, Civil Rights Law, and Real Estate Litigation.
+As one of a distinguished group of attorneys who have been listed in Best Lawyers in America for 20 years, Andy has been selected by his peers for inclusion in eight categories: Appellate Practice, Bet-the-Company Litigation, Labor & Employment Litigation, White-Collar Criminal Defense, Commercial Litigation, Mass Tort Litigation/Class Actions-Plaintiffs, Civil Rights Law, and Real Estate Litigation.
 He was named Best Lawyers Lawyer of the Year in 2017 for Appellate Practice, in 2015 for Litigation–Real Estate, and in 2013 for Litigation–Labor & Employment.
 Only a single lawyer in each practice area in each community is honored as the Lawyer of the Year.

 Andy was selected twice by the Maryland Bar Foundation for a Professional Legal Excellence Award – in 2000, for “The Advancement of the Rights of the Disadvantaged,” and in 2012, for “The Advancement of Public Understanding of the Law.”